- Find the best instructor

 Driving instructors get assessed on their ability regularly.
 Each time they’re assessed, they get given one of three grades - grade A, grade B and fail.
 Grade A is the highest grade.
 Some driving instructors still have a grade from the old system, in which case they’ll have a number from 1 to 6.
 In this system, 6 is the highest grade, while 1 is the lowest.

 Driving instructors all charge differently, and there can be large differences in price even between driving instructors who cover the same postcode!
 However, the important thing to bear in mind is that a driving instructor won’t be pocketing the full cost of your driving lessons as they have many other costs they’ll need to cover.
-These costs will include hiring a dual control car, forking out for insurance, paying for petrol and keeping their car serviced.
+These costs will include hiring a dual control car, forking out for insurance, paying for petrol and keeping their car serviced as well as any potential driving school franchise fees.

 That’s why it’s important not to choose a driving instructor who’s far cheaper than average in your area - you don’t know where they’re saving money!
 The last thing you want is to learn in an unsafe vehicle or two spend your lessons static in the car to save on fuel costs!